frederic-perez/AmE-dictionary/data/dictionary.md

 __differ__ _v_ :two::mega::hammer:
 __different animal__ _n_ _idiom_ Something different.
 __diffident__
+__dig your own grave__ _idiom_ To do something stupid that will cause problems for you in the future.
 __dig__ _n_ _volleyball_ _The Trailblazers got 14 kills and 20 digs from Delayne Daniel._
 __digit__ (finger?)
 __digress__ _v_ :two: To stray temporarily from the topic at hand, as in delivering a speech or engaging in a discussion. _Syn_ swerve